-We have audited the financial statements of Al Khaliji France S.A. - United Arab Emirates Branches (the "Branch"), which comprise the statement of financial position as at 31 December 2020, and the statements of comprehensive income, changes in equity and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Al Khaliji France S.A. - United Arab Emirates Branches (the "Branch"), which comprise the statement of financial position as at 31 December 2021, and the statements of comprehensive income, statement of changes in equity and statement of cash flow for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Branch as at 31 December 2020 and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards ("IFRSs").
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Branch as at 31 December 2021 and its financial performance and its cash flow for the year then ended in accordance with International Financial Reporting Standards ("IFRSs").